Unlocking the Dog's Creative Potential

 So, I have this dog who thinks I'm trying to trick him into being punished.
 What can I do?
 Well, I did nothing.
 I just waited.
 I didn't look at him directly (remember, I want to avoid any appearance of social pressure), but out of the corner of my eye.
 Lo and behold!
 He sat down.
 I clicked him so hard that my thumb hurt and shoved a treat down his throat (almost literally, due to my excitement).

 Oh, and he is a dog, and dog sniff things they've never seen, right?
 So I put something down.
 The instant he even shifted his weight towards the object, click! and here's your reward.
 He's still looking at me like he's suspicious, but he did get a tasty treat.
 So he looked at that object again.
 CLICK! and another reward.
-At this point, that what-I-would-soon-discover-to-be-nearly-legendary food drive was starting to surface.
+At this point, that food drive, which I would come to discover is high...even for a dog, was starting to surface.
 I was getting interaction with that object.
 I was clicking faster.
 The first steps have emerged.

 I kept doing this simple little exercise for quite some time.
 It was not the time to start putting end goals to this.
 I had many more walls to break down and much more "proving" I had to do.
 Rushing could ruin it all.
 Being too strict with my requirements would jeopardize the fledgling trust in the process.

-Remember how in Volume 12 I explained about Dora and her teaching style?
+Remember how I explained about Dora and her teaching style?
 Think how you'd teach a little kid how to do something.
 Just about everything seems complex and mysterious to the mind of a young child.

 Dora breaks stuff down into pieces that almost drive me crazy even for the simplest things (Meanwhile, Wally is just being star-struck by his "girlfriend" on TV).
 Think like that when it comes to breaking down behaviors.
 You almost can't get too small.
 In fact, I'd say "too small" happens only when it's a behavior that's so minute, it's hard to even see if your dog did it.